Beyond the Classroom Education

 4. Check your email for the confirmation email

-Kindergarden to Grade 4
+Kindergarten to Grade 4

-These programs are based around a 20 minute educational model.
+These programs are based around a 20-minute educational model.

 The world we live in is full of rules!
 This program explores some of the rules we live with, why they are important, and how those rules help us live in harmony at home, in the classroom, and in sport.
 The students will spend time brainstorming new ideas on how to make our world a better place through following the rules, and being kind to the people around us.
 This education program will allow children to understand the roles of the volunteers, coaches and to see the roles of their own parents in the community.
 We will end this program with a physical activity to practice the skills we have learned.

 What stories do objects tell us?
 What do they teach us about the cultures or people who made or owned them?
 Objects make us wonder: who made this?
 Who wore this?
 What was it used for?
 They spark our imagination as we wonder about their owners and the time period they came from.
 Many amazing objects and stories are donated to museums.
 We will use these objects and stories to trace the evolution of sports equipment and study the origins of a sport and its development over the years.
 Together we can understand times gone by.

 Creativity, beauty, art and design are all part of sport in our country.
 If you watch the athletes parade on the opening day of the Olympics you will see some of the most amazing designs and colours on the athlete's attire.
 Who designs these outfits, or the clothes worn by athletes; are there rules and guidelines they must follow?
 Which goalie has the most interesting mask, what equipment has the most interesting design?
 Olympic medals are considered a work of art and there are beautiful awards and trophies given out at competitions.
 Your class will discover the many symbols and designs of past Olympic medals.
 Students will have the chance to design their own medal or jersey and become a part of the art in sports.

 These programs are based around a 30-minute educational model.